 The exhibition presented Adam’s experiments carried out during his doctoral study at the Prague Academy of Arts, Architecture and Design (Studio of Ceramics and Porcelain).
 These experiments resulted in the creation of ceramic objects with which Adam Železný demonstrated the effects of an explosion, or, more precisely, of the pressure caused by a quick transformation of energy, on plastic ceramic dough.
 The artist hereby pointed out the potential of using this unconventional technique to shape ceramic material.

-This exhibition, which complemented the programme of the One World international human rights documentary film festival in Pilsen, presented a selection of semester projects designed in the winter semester of 2018/2019.
+This exhibition, which complemented the programme of the One World international human rights documentary film festival in Pilsen, presented a selection of semester projects.
 All the works, created by various studios, were linked through a common topic – IDENTITY – and included jewellery, ceramics, painting, photographs and designs.